darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/how-to/production.md

 add the path to the public certificate to the `infrastructure/production/digitalocean-hosting/terraform.tfvars` file.

-You MUST add the private key to your ssh agent so that terraform dokku can use it.
+It's a good idea to add the private key to your ssh agent so that terraform dokku can use it.
 You can do this by running `ssh-add [path/to/your/ssh/key]` in your terminal.

 ## 3. Sign up for Digital Ocean